-It can lead to several health issues like irregular periods, difficulty in conceiving, weight gain, excess hair growth on the face and body, acne and male pattern baldness.
+It can lead to several health issues like irregular periods, difficulty in conceiving, weight gain, excess hair growth on the face and body, acne, and male pattern baldness.
 If not managed well, it can be associated with high cholesterol leading to heart disease, high blood sugar leading to diabetes, and excessive weight gain – all of which can lead to metabolic syndrome, and if left unattended can lead to endometrial cancer at a young age.

 The calculation of Body Mass Index (BMI) and its management can also help in managing PCOS.
 BMI can be calculated by dividing a person’s weight in kgs by the square of height in meters.
-For e.g.: if a woman weighs 75 kgs and her height is 1.6 meter, then the BMI is 29.3.
-For the Asian population, BMI of over 23 is considered overweight and a BMI of over 25 is considered obese.
+For e.g.: if a woman weighs 75 kgs and her height is 1.6 meters, then the BMI is 29.3.
+For the Asian population, a BMI of over 23 is considered overweight and a BMI of over 25 is considered obese.

 Also, it should be noted that if there is even one family member or close relative who is diabetic, then the chances of a girl with polycystic ovaries having high blood sugar are very high and 75% of such girls will likely be insulin resistant.

 Depending on symptoms of PCOS and individual goals, doctors will prescribe treatment methods and course of medication.
 However, it is also recommended that women with this condition also manage and reduce the risk of other medical concerns by eating a healthy, balanced diet and making positive lifestyle choices.

 A low-calorie diet combined with moderate exercise is recommended as a lifestyle choice for women with PCOS.
 The majority of the women with this condition are likely to be overweight and insulin-resistant hence even a small decrease in weight can lead to positive results.

 - Increase the effectiveness of medications doctors recommend